jhucompilers/fall2020/index.md

 All public information about the course (readings, assignments, etc.) will be posted on this website.

 Use the links above to navigate the site.
 The [Syllabus](syllabus.html) describes course policies.
-The [Schedule](schedule.html) is the schedule of readings and exams.
+The [Schedule](schedule.html) is the schedule of topics and exams.
 The [Assignments](assignments.html) page has links to the programming assignments and indicates when they are due.
 The [Resources](resources.html) page has links to useful resources.

 ## Important links